the-isf-academy/making-with-code-zola/site/content/courses/cs10/unitXX/project/_index.md

 ### [Reflection]

-Throughout the unit, you explored what it means to express yourself and your identity via digital art.
-The reflection is space for you to explore your responsiblity to society as technology creators by evaluating the implications of your work.
+As we reviewed how to make and use classes, you explored how user interactions work, and the possible ways we can display information and ask for input from a user.
+The reflection is space for you to think more deeply about the user experience by evaluating the implications of your design choices.

 *It is marked purely based on completion and demonstration of effort.*